sgupta70/Engineering_4_Notebook/README.md

 ```

 #### Reflection
 This assignment was too bad because we already had most of the code written from the Crash Avoidance assignment.
 The boot.py code was already given to us and I needed to make sure to save it correctly because that allows you to switch from "code" to "data" mode.
+When it is in data mode you can collet data when it is unplugged and it code mode you can edit the code.
+There wasn't a ton of code towrite I just needed to understand how to collect the data and then open in up in an EXCEL.

 ### Part 2